oldcorvus/SocialMedia/app/README.md

   navigate to `http://127.0.0.1:8000/swagger/`

 ## Features
- rest api using drf
+ rest api using drf,
- jwt authentications
+ jwt authentications,
- ajax scrolling
+ ajax scrolling , and ...